The Wild Flower Society

 Recording

-The Field botanist’s record book and the Beginner’s diary
+The Field Botanist’s Record Book and the Beginner’s Diary

-The main yearly activity for members is keeping the Field botanist’s record book (formerly known as, and still often called the WFS diary).
-The record book lists the names of 1000 of the commoner (and a few rarer) plants of the British Isles likely to be readily identified by amateurs and blank pages on which to enter additional taxa (species, sub-species or hybrids).
-The Beginner’s diary includes nearly 160 of the commonest wild flowers, giving habitat information for each species and identification tips.
+The Beginner’s Diary includes nearly 160 of the commonest wild flowers, giving habitat information for each species and identification tips.
 Members may, of course, use their record book or diary however they like but if they want their plant recording to be monitored and reported on in the Wild Flower Magazine they should follow the regulations below.

 Regulations for completion of the Field Botanist’s Record Book

-When first using the record book members should record only plants in flower i.e. plants must have at least one flower or floret fully developed on the date when seen and entered in the record book.
-Exceptions to this rule are clubmosses, quillworts, horsetails, ferns, hornworts, elms, poplars, willows, German Ivy, Chinese Mugwort and duckweeds, all of which may be counted in leaf, Drooping Saxifrage and alliums with bulbils only, and docks, rushes, sedges and grasses in fruit.
+When first using the record book members should record only plants in flower, i.e. plants must have at least one flower or floret fully developed on the date when seen and entered in the record book.
+Exceptions to this rule are clubmosses, quillworts, horsetails, ferns, hornworts, elms, poplars, willows, German-ivy, Chinese Mugwort and duckweeds, all of which may be counted in leaf, Drooping Saxifrage and alliums with bulbils only, and docks, rushes, sedges and grasses in fruit.

 Where possible the identification of difficult species, especially any additional ones written in on the blank pages, should be confirmed by a more competent botanist whose name should be recorded.
-The Introduction to the record book contains further advice about using the book.
+Species in the critical genera Hieracium, Rubus and Taraxacum will only be allowed

-Some plants are listed in the record book as “agg.” (an aggregate or group of similar plants).
 An aggregate may not be recorded if an individual taxon (species, sub-species, microspecies or hybrid) within that aggregate is recorded.
-Similarly a species may not be recorded if one or more of its sub-species is recorded.
+Similarly, a species may not be recorded if one or more of its sub-species is recorded.

-• count the number of taxa (species, subspecies, microspecies or hybrids) that you have recorded;
+count the number of taxa (species, subspecies, microspecies or hybrids) that you have recorded;

-• enclose a covering letter reporting highlights of your botanical year;
+enclose a covering letter reporting highlights of your botanical year;

-• enclose a stamped addressed envelope for return of your record book.
-Alternatively you may send a list of your records electronically by arrangement with your Branch Secretary.
+enclose a stamped addressed envelope for return of your record book.

 In their second year of using the record book members start again making a new list recording all the plants they see, as above.